btg-mobile/mobile-challenge/README.md

 ### Testable logic with the Interactors

-Decoupling the app logic from the Activities is useful not only because makes it easier to replace layers and methods, but also makes the code more testable.
+Decoupling the app logic from the Activities is useful not only because it makes it easier to replace layers and methods, but also makes the code more testable.
 That's what we want to achieve with the Interactors being called in a layer that is different from the Views.
 Below are some methods written in the Interactors, note how they only do singular things and don't deal with the UI.
 When any UI action is needed, they call the Views in the presentation layer.

 *Example from CurrenciesInteractor.kt*
 ```java